vickmuir/Backup/index.md

 For many {{site.data.keyword.BluSoftlayer_full}} products and services, the password storage feature within the {{site.data.keyword.slportal}} is used solely for storage or tracking of the password.
 For those offerings, the changes that are made to them within the {{site.data.keyword.slportal}} aren't applied to the product or service.

 It is _not_ the case for EVault backup.
 Changes that are made to the EVault backup password within the {{site.data.keyword.slportal}} are made to the service itself.
 When you change your password, keep in mind that it impacts your service directly.
-To reset your password, follow the steps in [How to Change an EVault Backup password in the {{site.data.keyword.slportal}}](change-password-evault-backup-service.html).
+To reset your password, follow the steps in [How to Change an EVault backup password in the {{site.data.keyword.slportal}}](change-password-evault-backup-service.html).
+{:important}

 ## Installing the EVault agent